All Episodes

 We know they don't really mean it.

-It's just it's breathtaking to uh to watch this.
+It's just, it's breathtaking to watch this.

-Let's listen to audio sound bites here.
+Let's listen to audio soundbites here.

 Go to audio soundbite.

-Uh let's start with number three.
+Let's start with number three.

 It is possible to make an innocent mistake.